ironbee-devtools server can execute.

 Parameters are first-class — the agent manages them through

 /ironbee-manage-scenario, and they supersede the older argsSchema metadata convention.
-A scenario with no declared parameters keeps a fully-opaque args passthrough (its expected shape is documented in the scenario’s description).Verify with a saved scenario
+A scenario with no declared parameters keeps a fully-opaque args passthrough (its expected shape is documented in the scenario’s description).Steps, setup, and teardown

 Unlike the per-session sessions/ data, the scenario store is not gitignored — scenarios are repo content meant to be reviewed in PRs and shared with the team, the same trust level as .ironbee/VERIFICATION.md.
 The store is committed and client-agnostic (it isn’t per-client).